gmelgaba/amazon-uy/README.md

 1. Clone this repo to your own computer.

-2. Open Google Chrome.

-3. Navigate to **chrome://extensions**
+2. Open the terminal, go to the repo folder, and type `npm install`.

+3. Once you installed all the dependencies, you'll need to build the extension by doing `npm run build`.

+4. Now that you have the chrome extension built, open Google Chrome. and navigate to **chrome://extensions**

 ![Image of Navigate](app/images/readme1.png)

-4. Enable the 'Developer mode'.
+5. Enable the 'Developer mode'.

 ![Image of DeveloperMode](app/images/readme2.png)

-5. Click “Load Unpacked Extension” button.
+6. Click “Load Unpacked Extension” button.

 ![Image of Load Unpacked](app/images/readme3.png)

-6. Navigate to the local folder where you have this project, and point to the `/build` folder, which contains the generated extension’s code and click OK.
+7. Navigate to the local folder where you have this project, and point to the `/build` folder, which contains the generated extension’s code and click OK.

-7. DONE!
+8. DONE!
 The extension is now available to use.

 ![Image of Done](app/images/readme4.png)